nitinkc/nitinkc.github.io/static/java_revisions.md

 ### ArrayList
 {% gist nitinkc/98b5adaf0ed85980472ec423237e9edd %}

+### SETS
+Set takes only single instance of an element.

+While adding an element into a set, a test of equality happens, to determine if the object being pushed already exist

+With Integer, no need to override hashCode() and equals()

+With Tree set it will sort to DNSO
+{% gist nitinkc/f98cd225bc3dd60b21368c56980ef006 %}

+### Stacks
+Stacks print in an [a, b, c] format from bottom  to top
+{% gist nitinkc/df63e7d0bc54653a97f133233eca3925 %}

+### Queues
+Queues print in an [a, b, c] format from front to back
+{% gist /nitinkc/9a3b529f8bad45a05ba20405bc975411 %}

 ### HASHMAP (IMPLEMENTATION OF HASHTABLE)

 There are 3 classes that implements the Map interface